Nikon Nikkor Z 24-70mm F2.8 S lens review: Nikon’s best 24-70mm to date

 A parfocal zoom is useful for video, as once focused there’s no focus shift when changing focal lengths.
 Despite being well suited for video in other respects, I have to report that there’s some forward focus shift during zooming.
 Bear in mind that peaking may still indicate that it has remained in focus but if you examine images or footage closely then the focus shift is evident.
 My advice would be to always refocus after changing focal lengths.

 In these sharpness samples, I’ve taken test shots to include foliage as the human visual system is acutely tuned to it.
-These shots were taken on very still day, and this valley is usually quite protected from wind, otherwise, any movement will make the outer zones look blurred.
+These shots were taken on a very still day, and this valley is usually quite protected from wind, otherwise, any movement will make the outer zones look blurred.
 Even so, I’ve tried to keep shutter speeds high to prevent that while also including buildings for reference where possible but that can be a stretch at F16 and F22.
 The shots below are 100% crops with the point of focus in the centre.
 Nikon Z 7 on a tripod with a 5-second release.
 All images are processed from RAW in Capture One Pro (default settings with vignetting correction but no chromatic aberration compensation).

 Sharpness at 24mm